-The Company is a mineral exploration company, focused on the exploration of the Mulloy Project, and the acquisitions of other mineral exploration properties, should such acquisitions be consistent with the objectives and acquisition criteria of the Company.
+The Company is a mineral exploration company, focused on the exploration of the Mulloy Project in Ontario, Canada, and the acquisitions of other mineral exploration properties, should such acquisitions be consistent with the objectives and acquisition criteria of the Company.

-The Company's future performance and financial success is largely dependent upon the extent to which it can discover mineralization and the economic viability of developing the Mulloy Project.
-The costs associated with exploring the Property are expected to gradually diminish the Company's cash balance.
+The Company's future performance and financial success is largely dependent upon the extent to which it can discover mineralization and the economic viability of developing its properties.
 The development of assets may take years to complete and the resulting income, if any, is difficult to determine with any certainty.
 The Company lacks mineral resources and mineral reserves and to date has not produced any revenues.
 The sales value of any minerals discovered by the Company is largely dependent upon factors beyond its control, such as the market value of the commodities produced.

 Current global economic conditions and financial markets, although recently strong, remain fragile and susceptible to unexpected volatility, and are likely to be so for the foreseeable future.
 There are also significant uncertainties regarding the price of graphite and other minerals and the availability of equity financing for the purposes of mineral exploration and development.
-The Company's future performance is largely tied to the development of the Property and its ability to access the capital markets.
+The Company's future performance is largely tied to the development of its current mineral property interest and the overall financial markets.

 Future volatility of financial markets as well as any instability of the global economy may result in the Company having difficulties raising equity financing for the purposes of mineral exploration and development, particularly without excessively diluting present shareholders of the Company.
-In this regard, the Company's strategy is to commence exploration of the Mulloy Project and seek out other prospective resource properties to acquire, while monitoring the global markets and seeking out financing, if and when available, upon terms acceptable to the Board of Directors.
-The Company believes this focused strategy will enable it to best manage its capital needs while maintaining momentum on key business initiatives.
+In this regard, the Company's strategy is to explore the Mulloy Project and seek out other prospective resource properties to acquire, while monitoring the global markets and seeking out financing, if and when available, upon terms acceptable to the Board of Directors.
+The Company believes this focused strategy will enable it to best manage its capital markets needs while maintaining momentum on key business initiatives.